elastic/integrations/packages/network_traffic/docs/README.md

 If an individual HTTP message is larger than this setting (in bytes), it will be trimmed to this size.
-Unless this value is very small (<1.5K), Network Packet Capture is able to still correctly follow the transaction and create an event for it.
+Unless this value is very small (less than 1.5K), Network Packet Capture is able to still correctly follow the transaction and create an event for it.
 The default is 10485760 (10 MB).

 Fields published for HTTP packets.